 Entrance to the festival and all tents is always FREE.

 Home of the crossbow competition since 1895, this is one of the most popular tents.
 This tent is also considered family-friendly, adding to the popularity.
 A tent many recognize from the bright green and white stripes that dress the roof.
-This tent is one of the most open to and even encouraging new customers.
+This tent is one of the most open to and even encourages new customers.
 In past years they have offered weekend and evening reservations at the last minute.

 This tent is already sold out for 2021!